 The Bitcoin network is scheduled to undergo its reward halving every 210,000 blocks.
 Assuming an average block time of 10 minutes, a halving will occur roughly every four years.
 The third halving, on May 11, 2020, took Bitcoin’s issuance down from 12.5 BTC to 6.25 BTC every block.
 Before this, the second halving took place on July 9, 2016, reducing the mining reward from 25 BTC to 12.5 BTC.
 On November 28, 2012, Bitcoin’s initial block reward of 50 BTC was cut in half in the first-ever halving.
 You can track the countdown to the next halving.

-This process will continue every four years until roughly the year 2140, when the 34th halving will take Bitcoin’s final block reward from 0.00000001 BTC to 0.
+This process will continue every four years until roughly the year 2140, when the 33rd halving will take Bitcoin’s final block reward from 0.00000001 BTC to 0.
+The total supply will then cap out at 20,999,999.9769 bitcoin.
+The reason is that after the 10th halving, a rounding error starts occurring as bitcoin has 8 decimal places and the 9th number is discarded, which adds up all the way to the year 2140.

 Does the Halving Influence Bitcoin’s Price?